-SyncToy is a great tool to help you keep your files and folders synced between drives and devices.
+SyncToy is a great tool to help you keep your niles and folders synced between drives and devices.
 Here’s how you can make it do sync automatically so your files will stay synced even if you forget to sync them.

-By default, SyncToy only synchronizes your files when your fun the program and directly tell it to sync.
+By default, SyncToy only synchronizes your files when you run the program and directly tell it to sync.
 This might work fine for syncing files to a flash drive before heading out on a trip, but makes it difficult if you’re using it to synchronize files regularly between folders or drives on your computer or with Dropbox.
 Windows includes an often overlooked scheduling tool that can automatically run many applications without any action on your part.
 Let’s see how you can setup SyncToy to automatically sync with the Task Scheduler.

 Automatically Run SyncToy